Diagnosis of Miscarriage and Services Available

 Role of the GP

 Your GP’s Surgery or South Doc is the first place to contact/attend if you are experiencing mild to moderate vaginal bleeding or abdominal pain in early pregnancy.
 Your GP may already be aware of your pregnancy.
 They will ask you details of your symptoms and your relevant medical history.
 A physical examination may also be necessary to determine a diagnosis.
-If your GP considers you need further investigations, they will refer you to the Emergency Room or to the Early Pregnancy Assessment Unit/Aislinn Suite in CUMH.
+If your GP considers you need further investigations, they will refer you to the Emergency Room in CUMH or to the Early Pregnancy Unit (EPU) at the Kinsale Road Clinic.

 Role of the Emergency Room